min69u/Reforestation/README.md

-## A police officer caught two kids playing with a firework and a car battery.
-He charged one and let the other one off.
+## An apple a day keeps the bullies away.
+If you throw it hard enough.